 These days, it is more important than ever before to get hold of a secondary education credential.
-If there are more applicants competing for the same job, holding a high school or a GED diploma shows employers you possess the capacity and the right mentality to perform a job well.
+If more applicants are competing for the same job, holding a high school or a GED diploma shows employers you possess the capacity and the right mentality to perform a job well.

-The GED diploma is your ticket to a college education and the credential will certainly result in better job options, job promotions, or enable you to be successful in a new career.
+The GED diploma is your ticket to a college education, and the credential will certainly result in better job options and job promotions or enable you to be successful in a new career.

 100-144 – below passing